Baked Chocolate Oatmeal (Meal Prep Recipe)

 Can you freeze baked oatmeal?

-Yes, baked oatmeal freezes very well.
-Allow the chocolate baked oats to cool completely, then cut into squares.
+Yes.
+Allow the oats to cool completely, then cut into squares.
 I recommend that you place a piece of parchment paper between the squares when freezing.

 Defrost individual servings in the fridge overnight or in the microwave or toaster oven.